-Trial versions can be used as Free
+Trial Versions Can be Used as Free

 KeyCDN offers 250GB traffic valid over a 30 day trial period.
 This includes every single feature offered by the service including HTTP/2 Support, Custom and shared SSL at no extra cost.
 The company has 25 data center locations, and 5 zones are provided for free.

-Amazon’s AWS (Amazon Web Services) is a game changer, bringing high-performance cloud computing capabilities to the masses at affordable rates.
+Amazon’s AWS (Amazon Web Services) is a game-changer, bringing high-performance cloud computing capabilities to the masses at affordable rates.
 And AWS CDN service is called CloudFront.

-With this, you will get a free usage tier for a one year period.
+With this, you will get a free usage tier for a one-year period.
 During this time, you will get access to all their features but a limitation of only 50GB outbound transfers and 2,000,000 HTTP and HTTPS requests.

-Google Cloud CDN is another module in the Google Cloud platform.
+Google Cloud CDN is another module in the Google Cloud Platform.
 Once you enter a new account, you will get $300 credits that will last you for a 60-day time frame.

 Hence you get an ample opportunity to test out what the software behemoth has to offer.
 One thing to note is that, if you don’t use all the credits provided to you, they will expire after the 60-day limit, and won’t roll over if you wish to continue.